Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Methods

 \subsection{Object modeling}

-Studying the influence of scattering poses multiple constraints for the data generation approach.
-In our methodology, we want to avoid cases when a DCNN fails to detect a defect because it was not exposed to a certain morphology during training.
-For example, if a network was trained on detecting defects in large objects, it might fail on a test projection with a small object regardless of scattering.
-In a perfect scenario, objects used for both the training and test sets should correspond to the same distribution of objects, and as many objects as possible should be in both sets.
-In real-world applications, test objects are measured experimentally, while the training objects are created digitally.
+Studying the influence of scattering imposes several constraints on the data generation approach.
+In our methodology, we want to avoid cases where a DCNN fails to detect a defect because it was not exposed to a certain morphology during training.
+This problem is well-known in deep learning as Out-of-Distribution performance \cite{hendrycks2017a, hendrycks2021many}.
+For example, if a network was trained to detect defects in large objects, it might fail on a test projection with a small object, regardless of scattering.
+The objects used for the training and test sets should have the same distribution over $\mathcal{X}$, and as many objects as possible should be in both sets.
+In real-world applications, test objects are measured experimentally, while training objects are created digitally.
 Thus, it is difficult to guarantee that the distributions of training and test objects match.

-We address these constraints by choosing to work with a model problem.
-Every 3D volume is created by combining a small number of objects following a parameterizable algorithm.
-Training and test sets of volumes are created with different random sequences of parameters, every parameter has the same distribution for both sets.
-Other than geometry, the volume is characterized by material properties.
-To consider a variety of scattering patterns, we repeat the experiments with the same geometry and different material composition.
+We address these limitations by choosing to work with a model problem.
+Each 3D volume is created by combining a small number of objects according to a parameterizable algorithm.
+Training and test sets of volumes are created with different random sequences of parameters, each parameter having the same distribution for both sets.
+We assume that a large enough number of volumes is generated, so that the training and test datasets have similar distributions over $\mathcal{X}$.
+We check this assumption qualitatively by visual inspection of the detection performance, but a detailed evaluation is beyond the scope of this paper.
+In addition to the geometry, the volume is characterized by the material properties.
+To consider a variety of scattering patterns, we repeat the experiments with the same geometry and different material compositions.

 The model problem we use in this study is the detection of cavities in cylinders.
 The object is a homogeneous cylinder parameterized by radius and height.
 The defect is an ellipsoidal void inside the cylinder.
 It is defined by ellipsoidal axes, height, and distance from the rotational axis of the cylinder.
 Materials of the cylinder are chosen from the common materials of industrial products: PMMA (type of plastic, synthetic polymer $(C_5 O_2 H_8)_n$), aluminum, and iron.